jrenne/CR_Rcodes/README.md

 The repository is organized into several folders, detailed as follows:

-1. **data/**: Contains data files used for calibration and plotting.
+1. **data/**: Contains data files used for calibration and plotting (see details in the section on data sources).
-2. **estimations/**: Contains R scripts for estimating and calibrating the model.
+2. **estimations/**: Contains two R scripts used for calibrating the model.

+    - `compute_alpha.R`: This script determines the value of the alpha parameter used in the  calibration exercise.
+    - `load_ini_model.R`: This script constructs the baseline model.
+The calibration of some parameters is based on the literature; others are calculated so as to achieve specific targets.
 3. **outputs/**: Includes scripts for producing figures and tables, along with the generated outputs (see table below).
 4. **procedures/**: Contains various procedures used to solve the model, price assets, and generate outputs.